• Skip to primary navigation

 Notes

-• Adjust the sweetness level.
-The amount of pure maple syrup used in the recipe can be adjusted to your liking.
+• The amount of pure maple syrup used in the recipe can be adjusted to your liking.
 You can also use honey or another natural sweetener if preferred.

 • Storing: Allow the oatmeal to cool to room temperature, then transfer it to an airtight container.
 Store in the refrigerator for up to 4 days.